Archives For Backup

 Screen shot 2011 05 16 at 07 42 45

 That’s right Veeam are extending the functionality of Veeam Backup and Recovery 6 to include Hyper-V backup.
-It seems a number of people including myself predicted that this maybe the case >> http://virtualisedreality.com/2011/05/03/veeams-next-big-thing/
+It seems a number of people including myself predicted that this maybe the case >> https://virtualisedreality.com/2011/05/03/veeams-next-big-thing/

 Veeam are bringing image-based backup and replication, de-duplication and compression and changed block tracking to Hyper-V. In my view this is going to be a major win for Microsoft in the Hyper-V stakes, a number of customers I have spoken to using Hyper-V have always had problems with their backups most customers I have dealt with have used Microsoft DPM.
 The fact that Veeam have added changed block tracking that VMware made available to us in vSphere to Hyper-V is a big bonus for Hyper-V users, this functionality has had to be implemented by Veeam in the case of Hyper-V. Veeam Backup and Recovery will also have the replication technology that is available for VMware today.
 I understand that the Hyper-V integration isn’t going to feature the U-AIR recovery, SureBackup or Instant Recovery in this first release.